 To put this into perspective, Cisco’s whitepaper showed that the things:people ratio grew from 0.08 in 2003 to 1.84 in 2010.
 But nothing’s ever that simple – the history of IoT goes way, way back.

 The story of the first IoT device

-It may not be surprising to find out that the first true IoT device was borne from frustrated graduate students not getting what they wanted when they wanted it (while we’re here, grad students are a smart bunch: here’s some more impressive things they have invented).
+It may not be surprising to find out that the first true IoT device was borne from frustrated graduate students not getting what they wanted when they wanted it.
 In this case, the students were at Carnegie Mellon University in the early 1980s, and all they wanted was an ice-cold Coca Cola.

 Nichols mulled this over.
 “Suddenly, I remembered tales of the Prancing Pony [the first computer-controlled vending machine] at Stanford and realized that we didn’t have to put up with this, that we had the technology,” he later recalled.